 jury recommendations for nomination presentations.
 Write the body of the

-nomination, starting with a strong opening statement that summarizes the
+nomination, starting with a strong opening statement or executive summary that summarizes the

-accomplishments of the individual in relation to the category of nomination.
+accomplishments of the individual in relation to the category of nomination and immediately identifies why the candidate is exceptional.

 Compile the lists (honors and awards, professional leadership activities,